Magnati launches region’s first metaverse marketplace

 Magnati-MetaV is the first metaverse platform fully integrated with traditional payment rails and gateways to facilitate the transition from electronic commerce to experiential commerce.
 Payment for products and services on Magnati-MetaV can be made through cards, wallets and other existing digital form factors.

-Ramana Kumar, Chief Executive Officer of Magnati, said, "Magnati-MetaV is a natural evolution of our strategy to help merchants stay ahead in this fast-paced digital age.
-Today’s e-commerce is built on 2D user experiences, which leads to challenges around sales returns, cancellations and customer disappointment.
-Enabling the customer to experience the product or service drastically reduces these challenges.
-Magnati-MetaV also creates multiple opportunities for entities previously restricted by geography or brick-and-mortar business models, such as educational institutions, event and sports arenas, and government services."
+CEO Ramana Kumar said: "Magnati-MetaV is a natural evolution of our strategy to help merchants stay ahead in this fast-paced digital age.
+Today’s e-commerce is built on 2D user experiences, which leads to challenges around sales returns, cancellations and customer disappointment."

+"Enabling the customer to experience the product or service drastically reduces these challenges.
+Magnati-MetaV also creates multiple opportunities for entities previously restricted by geography or brick-and-mortar business models, such as educational institutions, event and sports arenas, and government services," he added.